xrdocs/ncs5500/_tutorials/400g-optics-1.md

 ![]({{site.baseurl}}/images/400G/optics-100g-smf.PNG)

-## Summary of NCS-5700 400G Optics Support and Roadmap
+## Summary of Optics PIDs and Roadmap

 This is a comprehensive table for 400G and related 100G optics availability and roadmap for NCS-5700 Linecards, NC55-24DD and NC57-18DD-SE for your reference, valid as of currently available IOS XR 7.0.2 release.